john9francis/tilemap/README.md

 * [Using the MGCB editor](https://docs.monogame.net/articles/content/using_mgcb_editor.html)

 # to do:
-* instead of the CreateChunks method in the map class, simply put the file in the constructor
+* instead of the CreateChunks method in the map class, simply put the file name in the constructor
 * make the chunk txt files more robust like the TileMap files.
 For example, allow comments using #, and allow blank lines.

 # Add-ons: